scala/docs.scala-lang/contribute/scala-fame.md

 ---
 layout: page-full-width
-title: Scala Contribuitor Hall of Fame
+title: Scala Contributor Hall of Fame
 ---

 A big thank you to everyone who contributed to: